- How’s your ideal file sander be like?

 Makita 9032 3/8×21, 4.4 amp, file belt sander

-- The compact form factor allows for use in tight spots.
+- The compact form factor helps you use it in tight spots.

 - The variable speed control dial lets you adjust the motor speed according to the application.